Gladturtle/Projects/README.md

 ### Usage
 Run the `Wikipedia_scraper.py` script and provide the URL of the Wikipedia article, the directory to save the images, and the base name for the images when prompted

-## 5. Product Manager

-### Description
-The `Product_inventory.py` script uses Python to manage a warehouse of products, along with an interactive GUI from the Tkinter library and a interactive Pie Plot using the Matplotlib library.

-### Usage
-Run the `Product_inventory.py` script and follow the instuctions provided on the buttons and on the page itself.

-## 6. API

-### Description
-The `main.py` script uses Flask-Restful library in order to display the images in the `static` folder.
-Currently working on implementation with a SQL database found in the `instance` folder labeled `database.db`.

-## Usage
-Run the `main.py` script and open a website in [http://127.0.0.1:5000/all-images] or [http://127.0.0.1:5000/random_image]